The nearby He-rich superluminous supernova SN 2021bnw during photospheric phases: Discussion

-Considering a $^{56}$Ni+CSM scenario, \citet{wheeler2017egm} found for SN~2017egm a $^{56}$Ni mass $M(^{56}{\rm Ni})=0.15\,{\rm M}_\odot$, an ejecta mass $M_{\rm ejecta}=10.7\,{\rm M}_\odot$ and a CSM mass $M_{\rm CSM}=2.7\,{\rm M}_\odot$ using the module \texttt{csmrads0} of \texttt{TigerFit} \citep{chatzopoulosetal2013}.
+Considering a $^{56}$Ni+CSM scenario, \citet{wheeler2017egm} found for SN~2017egm a $^{56}$Ni mass $M(^{56}{\rm Ni})=0.15\,{\rm M}_\odot$, an ejecta mass $M_{\rm ejecta}=10.7\,{\rm M}_\odot$, and a CSM mass $M_{\rm CSM}=2.7\,{\rm M}_\odot$ using the module \texttt{csmrads0} of \texttt{TigerFit} \citep{chatzopoulosetal2013}.
 This code computes synthetic SN LCs exploiting the diffusion scheme introduced by \citet{arnett1980,arnett1982} for a variety of power mechanisms.
-Similarly, \citet{zhuetal2023} used the same tool but on a more extended pseudo-bolometric LC and found $M(^{56}{\rm Ni})=1\,{\rm M}_\odot$, $M_{\rm ejecta}=30\,{\rm M}_\odot$ and $M_{\rm CSM}=0.8\,{\rm M}_\odot$.
-We do not perform a fit with \texttt{csmrads0} as the LCs of SN~2017egm and SN~2021bnw almost overlap around maximum (Fig.~\ref{fig:phot_comparisons}) and we expect similar parameter estimates.
-However, although semi-analytic diffusion schemes can capture the general features of the observed LCs, their inferred physical quantities may substantially differ from those obtained with detailed radiative-transfer calculations \citep[see e.g.][]{2013moriya}.
-Kozyreva et al. (in preparation) will present radiative-transfer calculations with the code \texttt{STELLA} \citep{blinnikovetal1998,blinnikovetal2000} to improve the reliability of the predictions on the physical parameters of the explosion.
-They will also discuss in more detail the model and a systematic exploration of the parameter space for SN~2021bnw.
-In detail, their calculations converge on an ejecta mass of $\approx15-20$ \Msun{}, a CSM mass of $\approx7$ \Msun{}, an explosion energy of $\approx5\times10^{51}\,\mathrm{erg}$ and a $^{56}$Ni mass of $\approx1.7$ \Msun{}.
+Similarly, \citet{zhuetal2023} used the same tool, but on a more extended pseudo-bolometric LC, and found $M(^{56}{\rm Ni})=1\,{\rm M}_\odot$, $M_{\rm ejecta}=30\,{\rm M}_\odot$, and $M_{\rm CSM}=0.8\,{\rm M}_\odot$.
+We did not perform a fit with \texttt{csmrads0} as the LCs of SN~2017egm and SN~2021bnw almost overlap around maximum (Fig.~\ref{fig:phot_comparisons}), and we expect similar parameter estimates.
+However, although semi-analytic diffusion schemes can capture the general features of the observed LCs, their inferred physical quantities may substantially differ from those obtained with detailed radiative-transfer calculations \citep[see e.g.,][]{2013moriya}. \citet{kozyrevaetal2026} presented radiative-transfer calculations with the code \texttt{STELLA} \citep{blinnikovetal1998,blinnikovetal2000} to improve the reliability of the predictions on the physical parameters of the explosion.
+They also discuss in more detail the model and a systematic exploration of the parameter space for SN~2021bnw.
+In detail, their calculations converged on an ejecta mass of $\approx15-20$ \Msun{}, a CSM mass of $\approx7$ \Msun{}, an explosion energy of $\approx5\times10^{51}\,\mathrm{erg},$ and a $^{56}$Ni mass of $\approx1.7$ \Msun{}.